A. E. Sunderland: Mayor

 Sunderland would immediately become embroiled in scandal as a result of a criminal investigation of former interim chief of police Eugene Fornes.
 In December 1925, Fornes along with eleven officers were arrested and placed on trial for violating laws enforcing Prohibition.
 During the trial, the Fornes implicated Sunderland stating he was instructed by the mayor to manage the blind pigs by giving advanced warning to the establishment operators of pending raids, remove officers that had worked against Sunderland's election, and enforce fines.
-Fornes stated that Sunderland instructed him, "the town should not be choked to death, to permit vices to run and rotate in raiding them in order to get high fines to offset the high tax which the people were hollering about, and the he expected $60,000 from the police department in fines."
+Fornes stated that Sunderland instructed him, "the town should not be choked to death, to permit vices to run and rotate in raiding them in order to get high fines to offset the high tax which the people were hollering about, and that he expected $60,000 from the police department in fines."
 Sunderland was ordered to testify before the court on these allegations in early 1926.
 Sunderland denied the allegations made by Fornes by stating that such ideas that had been suggested by others.
 Sunderland stated, "The only instruction I gave him on that score was this: Quit chasing the man around town with a bottle on his hip and quit breaking into homes where they are having wine with meals, but go after the commercialized bootlegger, the man who sells the stuff and cut out the source."

 Although only implicated but never charged or indicted, Sunderland would face a recall effort spurred by Fresno voters and a new formed newspaper The Fresno Herald to remove him from the city commission and as the mayor.
 The Fresno Morning Republican which was another of Fresno's newspaper companies, would come out in defense of Sunderland.
 Sunderland would survive the recall effort in July 1926 allowing Sunderland to continue his mayoral term.